Clinical Assessment System Change

 Project Phases & Reports

-The project encompasses the 4 phases detailed below and is currently slated for implementation in Spring 2025.
+The project encompasses the 4 phases detailed below and is currently slated for initial implementation in Spring 2025.
 Below you will find important project information and details as we aim for, progress toward, and achieve project milestones.
 Make sure to visit often as information will be updated regularly.

 December 2022 – May 2023